msqrobRefit <- function(object, formula, i, subset, fcol, name,

 legend.position = "bottom") +

-The plot clearly shows that starting from MaxQuant’s proteinGroups file leads to a severe decrease in performance as the number of TP is systematically lower compared to other approaches, while there is no dramatic difference with the number of FPs.
+The plot clearly shows that starting from MaxQuant’s proteinGroups file leads to a suboptimal performance as the number of TP is systematically lower compared to other approaches, while there are similar or even much more FPs.

 The four other approaches lead to comparable results.
 We could argue that for some specific comparisons (C-B, D-C, E-D) approaches starting from the evidence file recover slightly more TP without impact on the number of FP.
 Similarly modelling at the peptide/ion level leads to slight increase in performance compared to modelling at the protein level, but these difference are subtle.